s1a2g/FLASK_PROJECT/README.md

   A Python script will read a CSV file containing student records and perform the following functions:
   Calculate Average Grade: A function that calculates the average grade of all students.
   Identify Highest Grade: A function that prints the student with the highest grade.

 #Part 2: Web Development Using Flask or Django

   app.py

-      Purpose: The main application file that initializes the Flask app and handles routing.
+      Purpose:The main application file that initializes the Flask app and handles routing.

       Features:
           Defines routes for the home page, registration, login, and display of student records.